ALEXonyourscreen/SCOPE/readme.md

     bind "`" "toggleconsole";

-IF THIS LINE IS NOT INCLUDED YOU CAN LOSE ACCESS TO THE CS:GO CONSOLE.
+IF THIS LINE IS NOT INCLUDED YOU CAN LOSE ACCESS TO THE CS2 CONSOLE.

 It is highly recommended to set **ALL** of your in-game keybinds and settings in your `[game_install_dir] /csgo/cfg/autoexec.cfg`.